How Music Distribution Works Everything Artists Need To Know

 Trying to get your head around music distribution?
 Here's everything you need to know about getting your music on all the major streaming platforms.

 Ready to release that song you've been working on to the world?
 We break down the ins and outs of music distribution, helping you get your music in front of the right listeners and how to get it ready to be streamed and playlisted worldwide.

 Music distribution is the process of getting your songs available to stream or download on music stores and streaming platforms including Spotify, Apple Music, and Amazon Music, plus social media platforms like Instagram and TikTok.

 It can also refer to physical distribution (like selling your vinyl in record stores) or additional monetization services like YouTube.

-One might think that artists upload their music straight to individual streaming services preparing a release like you would upload a YouTube video or a song to directly to SoundCloud.
-But since releasing music comes with some more complications - such as keeping track of streaming data and royalty payouts - all artists should go through a digital music distribution service like amuse to get their music out in the right way.
+One might think that artists upload their music straight to individual streaming services preparing a release like you would upload a YouTube video or a song directly to SoundCloud.
+But since releasing music comes with some more complications - such as keeping track of streaming data and royalty payouts - all artists should go through a digital music distribution service like Amuse to get their music out in the right way.

 The digital music distribution service basically mirrors your sound file and its metadata (song title, cover art, songwriters, rights holders, etc) to the different streaming services, acting as a hub that collects streaming and royalty data.
 That means you can upload a single release and automatically submit it to all the stores you want to send it to in one go.
 A digital music distribution service also functions as a pipeline between services like Spotify and Apple Music and your own wallet.

 Without a music distribution service, artists would have to submit a new release to each music store or streaming service individually (a LOT of work).

-For the pros who want to stay independent and level up their career, our Boost and Pro tiers lets you also distribute your music to Facebook, Instagram, and TikTok, with other features like Fastlane releases, VIP support, and automatic royalty splits.
+For the pros who want to stay independent and level up their career, our Boost and Pro tiers let you distribute your music to Facebook, Instagram, and TikTok, with other features like Fastlane releases, VIP support, and automatic royalty splits.